 Class A Subordinate Voting Shares and Class B Special Voting Shares each carry one vote per share for all matters other than the election of directors.
-With respect to the election of directors, holders of Class A Subordinate Voting Shares are entitled, voting separately as a class, to elect one-third (rounded up to the nearest whole number) of the members of the Board, while holders of Class B Special Voting Shares are entitled, voting separately as a class, to elect two-thirds (rounded down to the nearest whole number) of the members of the Board.
+With respect to the election of directors, holders of Class A Subordinate Voting Shares are entitled, voting separately as a class, to elect one-third (rounded down to the nearest whole number) of the members of the Board, while holders of Class B Special Voting Shares are entitled, voting separately as a class, to elect two-thirds (rounded up to the nearest whole number) of the members of the Board.
 Pursuant to a unanimous shareholders' agreement of Fiera Holdings, the general partner of Fiera L.P., as long as Fiera L.P. shall be entitled to elect two-thirds of the members of the Board, DFH shall be entitled to appoint two of the eight directors of Fiera Capital that the holders of Class B Special Voting Shares are entitled to elect.
 In order to maintain the rights described above, DFH is required to maintain a minimum ownership level in Fiera Capital and a specified minimum level of AUM managed by Fiera Capital.
-Pursuant to the Natixis Investor Rights Agreement and subject to the conditions set forth therein, Natixis, through Natixis Canada Holdings, is entitled to propose one nominee for election to the Board.